etattershall/internet-of-thingies/Setup/BluetoothBridge/README.md

 ### Setup

+Pair **and trust** the two devices using any of the standard methods.

 #### First time only

 Edit `/etc/dhcpcd.conf` to add the standard settings for the bridge (should be exactly the same as `eth0` above it)